 - 16 oz Ghirardelli dark chocolate bars (or morsels)

 - 2/3 cup heavy cream

-- 3/4 cup butter
+- 3/4 cup unsalted butter

 - On large baking sheet lined with parchment paper, spread out coconut.
-Toast in a 250 degree oven for 20 minutes, mixing and turning halfway through.
+Toast in a 250 degree oven for 15-20 minutes, mixing and turning halfway through.
 Set aside to cool. (store in ziploc if not ready to use)

 - In large saucepan, heat heavy cream until very warm (not boiling).
 Add in butter and melt completely on low heat, stirring constantly.
-Add in chocolate bars and stir continuously until smooth.
+Add in chocolate bars or morsels and stir continuously until smooth.

 - Remove from refrigerator and scoop chocolate in one teaspoon sized balls.
 Place each truffle on a parchment lined cookie sheet.
 Repeat ball making until all mixture is used.
 Freeze truffles one to two hours.

 - Melt white chocolate wafers in microwave safe bowl, for 1 minutes, stir until smooth.
 Stir in 1 1/4 cup of toasted coconut.

 - Using a toothpick, dip each truffle into white chocolate, tapping toothpick on side of bowl to shake off excess.
 Place dipped truffle on parchment lined baking sheet.
 Re-dip toothpick in white chocolate and touch up each truffle so no toothpick holes are seen.

 - Refrigerate dipped truffles 30 minutes to set completely.
 Enjoy cold!
 Store in covered container in refrigerator or freeze in airtight container until ready to serve.